 On our request, she readily agreed to cook Siddu, which is a stuffed bread, native to Himachal and popular in the northern and eastern Himachal region.
 It tastes best when served with homemade ghee or clarified butter, dal or lentil soup and green chutney.

-Next dish on the platter was the Jungli Chicken or Forest Fowl.
-Travelers who are not used eating this variety of chicken should consume it in small quantities at first because it gets a little difficult to digest.
-Thanks to our host who warned us in advance about this.
+The next dish on the platter was the Jungli Chicken or Forest Fowl.
+Travelers who do not like eating this variety of chicken should consume it in small quantities at first because it gets a little difficult to digest.
+Thanks to our host, who warned us about this.
 Going to this part of Himachal and not eating Himalayan Trout is sacrilege.

 A fresh catch was made during the day by an accomplice of our host, which was later cooked to perfection in Himachali style for dinner.
 Calling it delicious will be an understatement.
 You have got to experience it to know how heavenly it was.